An Introduction to Space Radio Propagation

 Factors affecting Space Radio Propagation

 Although, as I mentioned earlier, the primary propagation mode involved in space radio communication is the direct space wave but earth-based space radio communication is not always as simple as that.
 The path link between the earth station and outer space is invariably a trans-ionospheric path which means that the propagating radio signal has to always penetrate through the ionospheric layers.
-The ionosphere alters the propagating radio wave characteristics in several ways and with magnitudes dependant on the frequency used.
+The ionosphere alters the propagating radio wave characteristics in several ways and with magnitudes depending on the frequency used.

 Some of these effects that modify the propagation are…